 Try this Tgi Fridays Jack Daniels Grill Glaze recipe, or contribute your own.
-"Apple" and "Copycat" are two of the tags cooks chose for Tgi Fridays Jack Daniels Grill Glaze.
+"Apple" and "Copycat" are two tags used to describe Tgi Fridays Jack Daniels Grill Glaze.

 "I have made this recipe for my boyfriend for valentines day and it taste just like the real deal.
 It was just as sweet.
 I loved it! "- ebonyim